ableinc/thoughtful_ai_interview/README.md

 ## Interview Question

-Interview question and contraints can be found here: [Thoughtful Automation | Notion]('https://thoughtfulautomation.notion.site/Platform-Technical-Screen-b61b6f6980714c198dc49b91dd23d695')
+Interview question and contraints can be found here: https://thoughtfulautomation.notion.site/Platform-Technical-Screen-b61b6f6980714c198dc49b91dd23d695

 ## How to run